What is the Neighborhood Economic Development Grant?

 Or watch the video on YouTube here.
 The slides are also available to download.

-The Office of Management and Budget, Community Development division will also held two virtual Q&A sessions for potential applicants.
-A summary of questions and replies is available here.
+The Office of Management and Budget, Community Development division will also hold two virtual Q&A sessions for potential applicants.

 If you have additional questions, please email community.development@pittsburghpa.gov